Applications and nominations can be submitted from 1 March to 7 May 2023 at 23:59 EST.

 All sectors are encouraged to apply.
 Initiatives led by United Nations entities, national governments or partners of the UN SDG Action Campaign will only be considered for honorable mentions.

-All applications and nominations are reviewed by the UN SDG Action Campaign team before being submitted to the Judges, consisting of leaders across sectors and geographies.
-The 2023 Judges will be announced in the coming months!
+All applications and nominations are reviewed by the UN SDG Action Campaign team before being submitted to the Panel of Judges, consisting of leaders across sectors and geographies.

 All finalists will be contacted by the UN SDG Action Campaign by July 2023.